The Weighted $L^p$ Minkowski Problem: The case of negative p

 From Lemma~\ref{l:regularity} Item (3), $h_K$ is then $C^{2,\alpha}$ smooth, and consequently each $K_\ell$ is smooth and uniformly convex.
 We will again show that the sequence is uniformly bounded; via Blaschke selection, the existence of a $K\in\kno$ (or $\kne$) such that $\mu(K)=a$ and $\nu=\lambda S^\mu_{K,p}$ follows.

-The proof of the fact that the sequence is non-degenerate follows from Proposition~\ref{prop:non_degen_2} for Theorem~\ref{t:second_sym} and Proposition~\ref{p:origin_int_2} for Theorem~\ref{t:second}.
+The proof of the fact that the sequence is non-degenerate follows from Proposition~\ref{prop:non_degen_2} for the $p<0$ case of Theorem~\ref{t:first_sym} and Proposition~\ref{p:origin_int_2} for the $p<0$ case if Theorem~\ref{t:first_finite}.
 All that remains is the upper bound.
 Let $h_{K_\ell}$ obtain its maximum on $\sn$ at $\theta_\ell$.
 We again let $g(t)=|t|$ if $\nu$ is even and the $K_\ell$ are symmetric and $g(t)=t_+$ otherwise.